Asymptotic independence of multiple Wiener-It\^{o} integrals and the resulting limit laws

-Assume that $q_1\ge 1$, otherwise the inductive step follows immediately.
-Let $\delta$ denote the divergence operator in the sense of Malliavin calculus and let $D$ be the Malliavin derivative, see \cite[Ch.
-1.2-1.3]{Nbook}.
-Using the duality relation \cite[Def.
-1.3.1(ii)]{Nbook} and the product rule for the Malliavin derivative \cite[Theorem 3.4]{DOP} we get
+Assume that $q_1\ge1$, otherwise the inductive step follows immediately.
+Let $\delta$ denote the divergence operator in the sense of Malliavin calculus, and let $D$ be the Malliavin derivative; see \cite{Nbook}, Chapters~1.2--1.3.
+Using the duality relation \cite{Nbook}, Definition 1.3.1(ii), and the product rule for the Malliavin derivative \cite{DOP}, Theorem~3.4, we get

 First we consider $B_n$.
-Using the product rule for $DY_n$ we obtain
+Using the product rule for $DY_n$, we obtain